 Smart Phones, Dumb Marketing

-According to a recent Google report, over 65% of Australians now own a smart phone (compared it to just 37% in 2011).
+According to a 2017 Deloitte’s survey, over 88% of Australians now own a smart phone (compared it to just 37% in 2011).
 Smart phones offer ubiquitous Internet access and unprecedented connectivity for this massive potential audience.
 The challenge for business is to connect in a meaningful way to this rapidly evolving small screen audience.

 I’m on a train in Sydney and I’m surrounded by people staring at their smartphones.
 I’m not talking about young people or the occasional +30 hipster either.
 Virtually every person on the train is engaged with a small screen device of some kind.